PineFetchYour local video download queue for Mac.

 Yes.
 Toggle the terminal log panel whenever you need it.

-Ready to fetch?
+Ready to queue downloads locally?